• Skip to main content

 MORE: The Best Diverse Poetry Books for Children

-Bravo book cover with faces of hispanic people
+Bravo! book cover with faces of Hispanic people

-by Margarita Engle, illustrated by Rafael López
+Bravo!
+Poems About Amazing Hispanics by Margarita Engle, illustrated by Rafael López

 Find it: Amazon | Bookshop